Man jumps in Yampa River to flee from ICE agents amid local searches

 STEAMBOAT SPRINGS — A man reportedly jumped in the Yampa River behind the Dream Island mobile home park Friday morning during a search by federal immigration agents.

-At about 6:20 a.m., U.S. Immigration and Customs Enforcement agents requested assistance from the Steamboat Springs Police Department in finding the man after he disappeared in the water, according to Sgt.
+About 6:20 a.m., U.S. Immigration and Customs Enforcement agents requested assistance from the Steamboat Springs Police Department in finding the man after he disappeared in the water, according to Sgt.
 Shane Musgrave, who responded to the scene.

 “We never made contact with that individual,” Musgrave said, explaining the Police Department’s primary concern was for the man’s safety.